kingst99/MVC_Country_Router_POC/README.md

 # MVC_Country_Router_POC
-A pseudo root router, To Show How Resolve Request URL To Display User's Country In Page Informations.
+A Pseudo Root Router, To Show How Resolve Request URL To Display User's Country In Page Informations.